snowdj/bradonomics.github.io/_posts/2013-02-07-education-of-millionaires-summary.md

 headline: The Education of Millionaires — Book Summary
 modified:
 excerpt: My summary of Micheal Ellsberg's book The Education of Millionaires.
-category: Article
+category: Reading List
-tags: [Reading List, Books, Careers]
+tags: [Books, Careers]
 teaser:
 book:
   title: The Education of Millionaires